vvalls/Acceleration/README.md

 # Acceleration.jl

 This repository contains a Julia package with multiple first-order algorithms for convex programs.
-The package allows users to choose the subroutines that estimate the gradients. {\color{red}{aa}}
+The package allows users to choose the subroutines that estimate the gradients. ${\color{red}{aa}}$

 ## Quick example